Izemrasen/Clavardage/README.txt

 	Mockito, etc.
 	=> unit tests!!!
 	Prevent null pointer exceptions (add many tests "if (xxx == null) return;") etc.

-Real-time constraints
+OPTIMIZATION/EXTENDED FEATURES
+Smart conflict handling between users having the same username
+	Authority: central server || users come to an agreement (more p2p-like) How to break the tie: check date of last "ALIVE" announcement || cast the dice Prevent running multiple instances of the same thread Real-time constraints
 	Timers
-	Counters (e.g. check max connection is not exceeded)
+	Counters (e.g. check max connection is not exceeded) History

-OPTIMIZATION/EXTENDED FEATURES
-History
-	use receive buffer: do not store the entire history in memory msg received -> update DB && display -> flush buffer Smart conflict handling between users having the same username Cast the dice
+	use receive buffer: do not store the entire history in memory msg received -> update DB && display -> flush buffer ArrayList -> Array (more efficient?)
-	OR central server has authority
-ArrayList -> Array (more efficient?)
 Session
 	check redundancies in table 'sessions' (sessions can be opened by server and by client on the same side!)